Overview

 Business Administration positions are projected to grow up to 14% by 2026, depending on the industry.
 Demand for the services of Business Administration graduates will be based on the need for organizations to improve efficiencies and control costs.

-Business Administration majors at Youngstown State University have the opportunity to build their technical and leadership skills through various WCBA student organizations.
+Business Administration majors at Youngstown State University have the opportunity to build their leadership skills through various WCBA student organizations.
 Specific organizations related to Business Administration include ENACTUS, Student Nonprofit Leadership Organization, Students in Information and Supply Chain Management, and the Society for Human Resource Management.

 All business majors are strongly encouraged to complete internships.
 Internships are career-related work experiences that enable students to apply their knowledge and skills in an organizational setting.
 In the WCBA, internships that are approved for academic credit must be paid.
 Completing a career-related internship markedly improves a student's job prospects upon graduation.